isink17/codegraph/README.md

 }
 ```

-Re-index to generate embeddings:
+Then re-index to generate embeddings:

 ```bash
 codegraph index . --force
 ```

 ### Agentic Reasoning (via Ollama)

-The `agentic_query` tool uses a local LLM to reason over the graph:
+The `agentic_query` tool uses a local LLM to reason over the graph with a ReAct loop:

 ```bash
 ollama pull llama3.2
 ```

 Edit `.codegraph/config.json`:

 ```json
 {
   "agent": {